Seattle head tax: JumpStart Seattle

 In June 2020, councilmember Teresa Mosqueda announced a proposed a new employer tax that would be based on the number of highly paid employees rather than total employees.
 The plan, named "JumpStart Seattle", would affect companies with annual payrolls above $7 million and levy a 0.7 to 2.4 percent tax on employees making more than $150,000 in annual income.
 The tax would provide additional revenue to fill a funding gap caused by the COVID-19 pandemic and generate $214 million in 2021.
 The JumpStart Seattle plan was passed 7–2 in a full council vote on July 6, 2020, with mayor Jenny Durkan voicing her objections to the bill being passed without a detailed spending plan.
+The tax became law without mayor Durkan's signature.
 The employer tax will be used as part of a $86 million COVID-19 relief package for residents and small businesses that was approved on July 20.
 Mayor Durkan vetoed the bill on August 1, calling the plan "irresponsible".